 The landlord and the tenant cannot reduce this obligation unless they sign a lease for a year or longer.
 The landlord’s obligation to make reasonable repairs depends on the type of repair.
 Although it is reasonable to require a landlord to fix the heating and cooling system, it may be considered unreasonable to require them to replace peeling wallpaper.

 Leases do not absolve a landlord of their legal obligation to follow rental housing codes.
 In a contract, it is illegal to state that the landlord isn’t responsible for maintaining a habitable property.
-The landlord might be exempt from liability for fires or other natural catastrophes caused by tenants who have insurance.
+However, the landlord might be exempt from liability for fires or other natural catastrophes caused by tenants who have insurance.

 Leases cannot include the following restrictions for tenants: